Skip to main content

 Anyone working in Cyprus, regardless of nationality or residency, must register for social insurance with the District Labour Office.
 The District Labour Office will in turn issue a medical card.
 Third country citizens who are legally working and have their ordinary residence in the areas controlled by the Cyprus Government are entitled to healthcare services under the GHS.

-All foreign students (University and College students) wishing to study in Cyprus are obliged, by law, to have (private) Health Insurance.
-Such insurance is a prerequisite for the necessary registration with the Immigration Authorities in Cyprus.
+All foreign students (University and College students) wishing to reside in Cyprus are obliged by law to have Health Insurance.
+Such insurance is a prerequisite for the necessary registration (work or visitors permit visa) with the Immigration Authorities in Cyprus.

 Non-EU students must pay for healthcare.
 Annual private insurance schemes enable the individual to use private or in some cases public health services where a fee for service applies and then apply for reimbursement to the insurance company.